Christ of the Abyss: Italy (1954)

 The original bronze statue was placed in the Mediterranean Sea on 22 August 1954, at approximately 17 m depth, and stands 2.5 m tall.
 It was sculpted by Guido Galletti, based on an idea of Italian diving instructor Duilio Marcante.
 The statue was placed near the spot where Dario Gonzatti, the first Italian to use SCUBA gear, died in 1947.
 It depicts Christ offering a benediction of peace, with his head and hands raised skyward.
 The statue was subsequently dedicated to the memory of Marcante.

 Due to increasing amounts of corrosion and the growth of crustaceans, the statue was removed from the water and restored in 2003.
 A hand that had been detached, presumably by an anchor, was also replaced.
 The statue was returned to the water with a new base on 17 July 2004.
-The statue was cleaned in 2018.
+The statue was again cleaned in 2018.

 Grenada (1961)

 A second bronze sculpture, cast from the same mold as the original bronze statue, was placed on the coastline of St. George's, Grenada.
-It was a gift of the navy of Genoa for assistance in rescuing the crew of the Italian vessel MV Bianca C., which was destroyed by fire in the port of St. George's.
-The sculpture was placed on October 22, 1961.
+It was gifted to the people of Grenada in thanks for rescuing the crew and passengers of the Italian vessel MV Bianca C., which was destroyed by fire in the port of St. George's.
+The sculpture was placed on 22 October 1961.